Criticism of the Book of Abraham: Hebrew studies

 Page from Joshua Seixas 1834 Hebrew Grammar, used by Smith in his Hebrew studies.
 The word Raukeeyang is transliterated Sephardic Hebrew interpreted by Seixas as an "expanse" as opposed to the traditional "firmament."
 This word, unique spelling and interpretation were carried over into the Book of Abraham.

 Page from Wilhelm Gesenius' 1824 A Hebrew and English Lexicon of the Old Testament.
 LDS scholar Matthew Grey sees this as a probable source for the Facsimile #1 descriptions.

-In early 1836 Joseph Smith and other leading Latter Day Saints paid Hebrew teacher Joshua Seixas to teach Hebrew.
+In early 1836 Joseph Smith and other leading Latter Day Saints paid Joshua Seixas to teach them Hebrew.
 Seixas had created materials with a distinctive Sephardic transliteration system that was different than what was being taught elsewhere.
 Most distinct were the pronunciations for vowels and gutturals such as "au" used for qametz, "ee" for hireq, and "ng" for ayin.

 The creation story in the Book of Abraham and explanations of the facsimiles contain numerous Hebrew vocabulary words spelled using the unique transliteration system taught by Seixas.
-Smith did not conceal that Hebrew was incorporated in the text of the Book of Abraham, rather he openly acknowledged it.
+Smith did not conceal that Hebrew was incorporated into the text of the Book of Abraham, rather he openly acknowledged it.
 Smith, like many scholars and theologians of his day, believed that Hebrew and Egyptian were related, and close to the pure language spoken by Adam in the Garden of Eden.